MS in Regulatory Affairs for Drugs, Biologics, and Medical Devices

 Who Should Apply

-The RGA Program(s) addresses an educational market segment for biomedical product regulatory affairs professionals both at the beginning and mid-career level.
-Student enrollees in these programs have the desire to contribute to the formulation and implementation of new global regulatory policies and effective organizational strategies.
+The Regulatory Affairs Programs address an educational market segment for biomedical product regulatory affairs professionals both at the beginning and mid-career level.
+Student enrollees in these RGA programs have the desire to contribute to the formulation and implementation of new global regulatory policies and effective organizational strategies.
 In addition, these students may want to improve their capability to make significant contributions to the pre- and post-commercialization phases of medical device, biologic, and pharmaceutical product development.

 Why RGA from Northeastern University